RoquetteTenreiro/Mapping2Sampe_R/Markdown_code.md

 ### 1.4 Initial details - working directory

-In this section we set initial details to specify the working directory; in this particular case the analysis was linked to the internal folder Experimental Catchment Cordoba 19 20 where input and output data is saved.
+In this section we set initial details to specify the working directory; in this particular case the analysis was linked to the internal folder "Experimental Catchment Cordoba 19 20" where input and output data is saved.
 To run this code please specify the working directory where your input files are saved.

 ```